 Prevent the Spread of COVID-19.
 If everyone were to take all steps to prevent the spread of COVID-19. this would help to lower COVID-19 transmission in the community, among family members, friends, co-workers, students, and further limit spread at religious, social and business gatherings.
 Elect to wear a mask when entering healthcare or long-term care facilities to protect patients and residents.

-Vaccination: Essential preventive steps include staying up-to-date with your COVID-19 vaccinations and getting an annual flu shot; both dramatically lower the risk of hospitalization and death, Being up-to-date also protects elderly and other high-risk individuals.
-For answers to many COVID-19 vaccine issues, click here.
+Vaccination: Essential preventive steps include staying up-to-date with your COVID-19 vaccinations and getting an annual flu shot; both dramatically lower the risk of hospitalization and death.
+Being up-to-date also protects elderly and other high-risk individuals.
+For answers to many COVID-19 vaccine questions and/or concerns, click here.

-New Vaccines & Variants.
-New bivalent COVID-19 vaccines can provide protection against the highly transmissible Omicron variants circulating.
+New Vaccines & Variants: New bivalent COVID-19 vaccines can provide protection against the circulating.
 These updated vaccines are safe and effective, can lower the risk of “long” COVID, and the risk of hospitalization and death.

-Pre-Exposure Prophylaxis.
-Evusheld is no longer authorized by FDA for use as pre-exposure prophylaxis in the U.S.
+Pre-Exposure Prophylaxis: As of January 26th, 2023, Evusheld is no longer authorized by FDA for use as pre-exposure prophylaxis in the U.S.

-Corticosteroids Contraindicated.
-NIH recommends against the use of corticosteroids or antibiotics for the treatment of mild-to-moderate COVID-19 (see Table 2a. and CDC or HDOH advisory).
+Antibiotics and Corticosteroids Contraindicated: NIH Guidelines recommend against the use of systemic corticosteroids and/or antibiotics for the treatment of mild-to-moderate COVID-19 as there are higher risk of adverse events no demonstrated benefits to administering these medications in the absence of another indication. (see Table 2a. and CDC or HDOH advisory).